0xsequence/wallet-contracts/README.md

 Please visit [https://sequence.app](https://sequence.app) to access the Sequence Wallet via your Web Browser, or download "Sequence Wallet" from the respective Apple/Google stores.

-You may also access or interface with a Sequence Wallet via [sequence.js](https://github.com/0xsequence/sequence.js).
+You may also access, interface or develop your own Sequence Wallet via [sequence.js](https://github.com/0xsequence/sequence.js).
 The sequence.js library offers a full open source library to interact, create, deploy and manage a Sequence Smart Wallet Account, as defined by the contracts in this respository.
+Also see [go-sequence](https://github.com/0xsequence/go-sequence) for an implementation in Go.

 ## Connecting your Dapp with Sequence Wallet